bduggan/raku-duckie/docs/lib/Duckie.md

 `&function` is called once per query execution with the SQL arguments (as strings) and must return an iterable of arrays, one per output row.

+**Thread safety note**: registering any table or scalar function causes the connection to switch to single-threaded mode (`SET threads=1`).
+This is necessary because MoarVM NativeCall callbacks are bound to the OS thread that created them; if DuckDB's internal worker threads invoke a callback, MoarVM panics with "native callback ran on thread unknown to MoarVM".
+Single-threaded mode ensures callbacks are always invoked on the same thread that issued the query.

     $db.register-table-function('squares',
       columns  => ['n' => 'INTEGER', 'sq' => 'INTEGER'],
       params   => ['INTEGER'],